Gebeng Bypass

-Gebeng Bypass, Federal Route 101, AH141, is a highway bypass connecting Jabur, Terengganu to Gebeng near Kuantan Port, Pahang, Malaysia.
+Gebeng Bypass, Federal Route 101, AH141, is a controlled-access highway connecting Jabur, Terengganu to Gebeng near Kuantan Port, Pahang, Malaysia.

 Route background

 The Kilometre Zero of Federal Route 101 starts at Gebeng Interchange, at its interchange with the Federal Route 3, the main trunk road of the east coast of Peninsular Malaysia.

 History

 The highway is part of the East Coast Expressway Phase 1 project (Karak - Jabur).
 Construction began on 2003 and was opened to traffic in December 2006.
 Meanwhile, the next sections between Jabur Interchange of the East Coast Expressway to Jabur was opened to traffic on 15 July 2007.
 In 2012, the highway was gazetted as Federal Route 101.